Tuesday, April 9, 2024

 Director: Ishiro Honda, Terry Morse

 This is the Americanized version of the original Godzilla.
 Over forty minutes of footage was removed from the original and new scenes were filmed with Raymond Burr as the reporter, Steve Martin.
 Surprisingly, the scenes with Raymond Burr work well (at least on a first time viewing).
-They give the movie a documentary-like feel and Burr gives fairly strong performance (given the circumstance surrounding the filming).
+They give the movie a documentary-like feel and Burr gives a fairly strong performance (given the circumstance surrounding the filming).
 Oddly enough, it was this version that was responsible for making Godzilla an international icon.
 It's definitely not as good as Ishiro Honda's original film, but it is an acceptable B-movie.

 15. Godzilla (2014)